humaidsiddiqui/AWS_Cloud_Practitioner/AWS-global-infrastructure.md

 let's see how we can instead use CloudFront to make these files accessible without making them public.

 CloudFront is a global distribution so there's no region selection.
+AWS CloudFront
+.
+Content Delivery Network (CDN)
+· Improves read performance, content is cached at the edge · Improves users experience
+· 216 Point of Presence globally (edge locations)
+· DDoS protection (because worldwide), integration with Shield, AWS Web Application Firewall

+CloudFront vs S3 Cross Region Replication
+· CloudFront:
+· Global Edge network
+· Files are cached for a TTL (maybe a day)
+· Great for static content that must be available everywhere · S3 Cross Region Replication:
+· Must be setup for each region you want replication to happen · Files are updated in near real-time
+· Read only
+.
+Great for dynamic content that needs to be available at low-latency in few regions

 AWS Global Accelerator vs CloudFront
 .
 They both use the AWS global network and its edge locations around the world